 Complete Control Over a Phone

-WhatsApp (Facebook) alleges in a lawsuit just that a surveillance (aka spy) company exploited a vulnerability and inserted spyware into the WhatsApp app and was using it to spy on hundreds of human rights activists, journalists and lawyers.
+WhatsApp (Facebook) alleges in a lawsuit that a surveillance (aka spy) company exploited a vulnerability and inserted spyware into the WhatsApp app and was using it to spy on hundreds of human rights activists, journalists, and lawyers.